-According to the Center for Disease Control (CDC) Alcoholism is a major contributing factor for the death of more than 47,000 Americans every year.
+According to the Center for Disease Control (CDC) Alcoholism is a major contributing factor to the death of more than 47,000 Americans every year.
 Nearly 1 out of 4 Americans report at least one heavy drinking day per week.
 Adults who suffer from chronic alcoholism suffer from depression, suicidal thoughts.
-Often they become involved with legal issues such as DUI or DWI, domestic violence and other criminal charges.
-Beyond the mental and legal problems, adults who suffer from chronic alcoholism also develop acute medical conditions such as damage to liver cells; inflammation of the pancreas; various cancers, including liver, mouth, throat, larynx and esophagus; high blood pressure; and psychological disorders.
-Alcoholism in pregnant women may lead to future illness of their children such as Sudden Infant Death Syndrome (SIDS) and fetal alcohol spectrum disorders which may permanently impair a child’s physical heath, behavior, and/or learning abilities.
+Often they become involved with legal issues such as DUI or DWI, domestic violence, and other criminal charges.
+Beyond the mental and legal problems, adults who suffer from chronic alcoholism also develop acute medical conditions such as damage to liver cells; inflammation of the pancreas; various cancers, including liver, mouth, throat, larynx, and esophagus; high blood pressure; and psychological disorders.
+Alcoholism in pregnant women may lead to future illnesses of their children, such as Sudden Infant Death Syndrome (SIDS) and fetal alcohol spectrum disorders, which may permanently impair a child’s physical health, behavior, or learning abilities.
 If you or someone you know suffers from alcoholism, it is strongly encouraged that you seek medical or mental health treatment from a licensed practitioner.

-When dealing with persons with other substance abuse issues, such as illegal or prescription drug abuse, the law and standards become more difficult to determine.
+When dealing with persons with other substance abuse issues, such as illegal or prescription drug abuse, the law and standards become more challenging to determine.

 The Employment & Labor attorneys of Massey & Duffy, PLLC are experienced in Disability Discrimination and wrongful termination cases.
 Call our office at (352) 505 – 8900 to schedule a FREE CONSULTATION today!

 Does an employee who is an alcoholic has a “disability” within the meaning of the ADA?